 All UK electricity factors are taken from DEFRA.
-For countries outside the UK, a variety of open sources have been used (please refer to the table in the appendix.).
+For other countries, a variety of open sources have been used (please refer to the table in the appendix).

 All heat and steam (domestic) heating factors applied in the carbon calculator are taken from DEFRA.